 I’m not usually a fan of cauliflower cheese.
 Often it tends to be bland and mushy (well it is when I cook it anyway!) so I was a bit apprehensive when I saw it on the menu.
 The cauliflower cheese at Sat Bains restaurant was in a league of its own.
 A piece of cooked cauliflower was juxtaposed with caramelized cauliflower purée and pickled cauliflower, which combined to create an unusual texture.
 These were served with a slither of 4-6 month old Parmesan cheese.

-But for me the star dish was the Loch Duart salmon, a simple serving of gorgeously pink fish, the salmon is gently cooked with so that it has a taste and texture similar to sashimi, with textures of asparagus (in other words they were cut into various slithers and pieces).
+But for me the star dish was the Loch Duart salmon.
+A simple serving of gorgeously pink fish, the salmon was gently cooked giving it a taste and texture similar to sashimi, with textures of asparagus (in other words they were cut into various slithers and pieces).

 Sharps was torn between choosing a favourite from his first course, a perfectly cooked and slightly sweet scallop served with pig’s head and radish, that added a tinge of bitterness to the mix, and the course that followed, Cornish crab with avocado, sea vegetables and peanut brittle.
 He said this tasted citrusy and salty at the same time and combined soft and crispy textures.
 Before moving on to the puddings at Sat Bains restaurant we were presented with a crossover pre-dessert.
 The idea is to introduce sweet notes into savoury dishes for a clean transition.
 Our beetroot lollipop with white chocolate and raspberry and a dash of vinegar (the acidity cleanses the palate and gives it an earthy flavour) definitely did the trick and we were ready for pudding.